Thandukode

 Thandukode is a village beside Madumala in Kalikavu Panchayat, Nilambur taluk in Malappuram district in the state of Kerala.
 The village consists of an LP school, Madrassa, temple and mosques.
 Political activities are very active; the leading parties are IUML, Congress and CPI (M).
-Popular religious organisations are SSF, KERALA MUSLIM JAMATH, SKSSF and SYS.
+Popular religious organisations are Wisdom Youth, SKSSF, SSF.

 History

 People began to settle in this village in the 1890s.
 Main families are Poonthiruthy (those who came from Ponmala) and Mancheri Kurikkal (those who came from Manjeri, Aanappettathu and Pottayil).
 Britishers cleared the Madumala Forest and planted the rubber tree.
 85% of the population is Muslims, 10% Dalits and 5% others.